Best Guide to Manila Airport: Terminals, Getting Around, and Travel Tips

 By Minibus

 The Airport Loop service takes passengers from Terminal 3 to MRT-3 Taft Avenue Station and vice-versa.
-The route ends at Giselle’s Bus Terminal, whose location is beside the station.
+The route ends at Giselle’s Bus Terminal, which is beside the station.
 It’s also a transport hub filled with a variety of buses that go to destinations outside Metro Manila.

 By Jeepney